paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 2. **Immediate execute function**, it create new variable scope

-3. **Closure **- function passed as parameter to a function or return from a function.
+3. **Closure **- inner function, which bound the variables declared in outer function.

 4. **Higher Order function** - a function accept another function as argument

 5. Object Literal

 6.